ShanySanker/Intro-to-CS-Java/README.md

 # Intro-to-CS-Java
-Hw written for the open university course 20441
+Hw written for the Open-university course 20441 in 2025B